These five charts summarise economic and other developments since the Brexit referendum in June 2016.

 Unsurprisingly, net immigration from the rest of the EU has steadily fallen since the referendum - by around 115k pa - partially balanced by an increase of 50k pa from the rest of the world.

 And, finally, there has been a small but steady increase, of around 20,000, in the size of the civil service, sharply reversing the previous trend.

 Note: The numbers are 'full time equivalent'; in other words, those working half time count as 0.5.

-As of September 2018, economists at UBS Group estimate that UK GDP is 2.1 percent smaller than it would have been if the Brexit vote had gone the other way.
+As of September 2018, economists at UBS Group estimated that UK GDP was already 2.1 percent smaller than it would have been if the Brexit vote had gone the other way.
 This is consistent with the difference between actual GDP/Hd and the green trend line in the first chart, above, which assumes that GDP/Hd might otherwise have increased by 2% pa from June 2016.

 The slightly more pessimistic blue line assumes a continuance of the weaker GDP performance from 2013-16.
 Either way, actual post-referendum performance has been noticeably poor.